 What is a Ciambella?

-Ciambella is essentially referred to any round shaped cake, doughnut or even tiny ring cookies such as these lemon glazed Ciambelle Cookies.
+Ciambella is essentially referred to any round ring shaped cake, doughnut or even tiny ring cookies such as these lemon glazed Ciambelle Cookies.
 And also these rope shaped Ciambelline al Vino Italian Wine Cookies.

 Some would also call it Ciambellone, referring to its larger shape.